deis/workflow/src/quickstart/install-cli-tools.md

   - the CI build pipeline: [ ![Download](https://api.bintray.com/packages/deis/helm-ci/helm/images/download.svg) ](https://bintray.com/deis/helm-ci/helm/_latestVersion#files)
 2. Unzip the package and make sure `helm` is available on the PATH.

-Check your work by running `helm version`:
+Check your work by running `helmc version`:

-    $ helm version
+    $ helmc version
-    helm version 0.6.0+1c8688e
+    helmc version 0.7.0+20a7ed7

-Make sure you are running at least version 0.6.0 or newer.
+Make sure you are running at least version 0.7.0 or newer.

 [Next: (Step 2) boot a kubernetes cluster](index.md#step-2-boot-a-kubernetes-cluster)